paloxzz/IMC-Prosperity-2/README.md

 ### Algorithm Challenge

 **Objective:**
 In this round, we were introduced to the first two tradable products: `STARFRUIT` and `AMETHYSTS`.
 While the value of `AMETHYSTS` has historically remained stable, the value of `STARFRUIT` fluctuates over time.
-Our task was to develop an initial trading strategy and write a Python program to effectively trade and market make these products, despite their differing price behaviors.

 **Position Limits:**
 - `STARFRUIT`: 20